tasdikrahman/tasdikrahman.me/_posts/2018-10-24-monoliths-are-just-fine.md

 Plus the overhead of managing the health checks, monitoring and graceful shutdown for all the microservices is something which you need to put on your head around when starting with microservices apart from writing your main business logic.

+They bring a lot of baggage that you might never have seen before (i.e. big learning curve) and the myth of isolated changes is just that, a myth.
+Unless it is some low-level thing, you cannot change it without impacting other services and this is no different than a monolith.
+It just replaces internal calls between services of your monolith with flaky and slower network calls.

 > Architect your monolith right

 When you start off with your monolith, there would be places where you feel you see things repeating.
 And that's where you separate that out into functions or modules.
 But you should not be afraid to repeat yourself at the start and try to modularise/abstract out everything, as you would not like to end up with [leaky abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/)